-E oundational Intermediate Established Advanced • The capital team is resourced to meet the regulatory requirements and delivers reporting with no material errors.
-The capital team may draw on other teams for parameterisation and/or outsources parts of the model/ parameterisat ion to external parties.
-Technical challenge of the model is regularly supplemented by external resource.
-Staff demonstrate understanding and knowledge of the model and justification of assumptions (and methods).
-Resourcing is adequate to meet regulatory requirements with some contingency resource when required.
-If the capital team carries out parameterisation processes (e.g. for reserve risk) it is adequately resourced and skilled for these additional processes.
-Team is well resourced for existing and future projects including scope for strategic work such as extending the uses of the model or difficult development projects.
+- delivers reporting with no material errors.
+The capital team may draw on other teams for parameterisation and/or outsources parts of the model/ parameterisat ion to external parties. - Technical challenge of the model is regularly supplemented by external resource. - Staff demonstrate understanding and knowledge of the model and justification of assumptions (and methods).

+- some contingency resource when required. - If the capital team carries out parameterisation processes (e.g. for reserve risk) it is adequately resourced and skilled for these additional processes. - strategic work such as extending the uses of the model or difficult development projects.
 There is an appropriate mix of skills.
-Key person dependencies have been identified.
-The mix of senior and junior resource is regularly reviewed and sufficient training opportunities are provided to staff.
-Capital team can draw on additional resource if required.
-Actuarial resource is sufficient to ensure robust challenge of the model on a technical level.
-Team is sufficiently and effectively resourced to allow research and development as well as efficient day-to-day activities; key person risks are mitigated, and succession planning considered.
+Key person dependencies have - been identified. • The mix of senior and junior resource is regularly reviewed and sufficient training opportunities are provided to staff. - Capital team can draw on additional resource if required. - Actuarial resource is sufficient to ensure robust challenge of the model on a technical level. - development as well as efficient day-to-day activities; key person risks are mitigated, and succession planning considered.
 The team can respond to short notice queries and requirements from the business and regulators.